-- a computer science or information technology degree
+- a Bachelor degree in computer science or information technology or an equivalent qualification: or

-In addition, whatever qualification is held, students are expected to be able to demonstrate previous study or recognised prior learning in programming and computing fundamentals, communication and planning skills, mathematics (equivalent to first year university mathematics) and science (equivalent to university undergraduate topics in chemistry and physics).
+In addition, applicants must demonstrate successful completion of higher education topics in programming and computing fundamentals, mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics).

 Students who have completed a Bachelor of Engineering (Honours) degree may receive up to 18 units of credit towards the Master's degree.
 This credit will be calculated on a like-for-like topic basis.

 The course provides graduates with:

 - advanced study in both the theoretical and the practical aspects of engineering that builds on a student's previous knowledge and experience